Orlys/SpotifyLyricsNET/README.md

 # Spotify Lyrics .NET
-> Get the lyrics of the song you're listening on Spotify (Made in .NET)
+> Get the lyrics of the song you're listening on Spotify

 ![](/Screenshots/SpotifyLyricsNET-v0.1.0.png)